chenhaoxing/HDNet/README.md

 ## Hierarchical Dynamic Image Harmonization

-# I'm sorry, we have temporarily removed the code of our model.
-This is because we have made some new progress and the PSNR can reach 40+.
-We will release our latest code and pre-trained models in April.

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/hierarchical-dynamic-image-harmonization/image-harmonization-on-iharmony4)](https://paperswithcode.com/sota/image-harmonization-on-iharmony4?p=hierarchical-dynamic-image-harmonization)

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/hierarchical-dynamic-image-harmonization/image-harmonization-on-hadobe5k-1024-times)](https://paperswithcode.com/sota/image-harmonization-on-hadobe5k-1024-times?p=hierarchical-dynamic-image-harmonization)

 This is the official code of the paper: Hierarchical Dynamic Image Harmonization.
 ![](Doc/hdnet.png)